 To Create A Terrarium You Will Need:

-- Plants – It wouldn’t be a terrarium without the greenery.
+Plants: It wouldn’t be a terrarium without the greenery.
 Pick out a few of your favorite pint-sized plants to use in your terrarium.
 Air plants, succulents, and mini-cacti are all viable options.
-See our complete list of recommended terrarium plants below.

 When selecting plants to use for your DIY terrarium, there are a few things you should keep in mind: